openSUSE/news-o-o/_posts/2011-06-09-world-ipv6-day-results.markdown

 In conclusion, the world IPv6 day participation showed openSUSE to be quite ready for IPv6 - and we will work on fixing the few problems we encountered.

 I'd like to mention two people especially and thank them for their hard work, great help and enthusiasm:
-_Christian Deckelmann_ (who provides us with the needed infrastructure, resources and knowledge) and _Marcus RÃ¼ckert_ (who handled all the configuration changes and patches that are needed on our servers).
+_Christian Deckelmann_ (who provides us with the needed infrastructure, resources and knowledge) and _Marcus Rückert_ (who handled all the configuration changes and patches that are needed on our servers).